Asymptotically Optimal Inapproximability of Maxmin $k$-Cut Reconfiguration: -hardness of -factor Approximation for

 \subsection{Three Tests}

 In this subsection, we introduce the key ingredients in the proof of \cref{lem:Cut-hard:crazy}.
-Consider a probabilistic verifier $\V$, given oracle access to a $k$-coloring $\f \colon V \to [k]$, that is allowed to sample a pair $(v,w)$ from ${V \choose 2}$ (nonadaptively) and accepts (resp.~rejects) if $\f(v) \neq \f(w)$ (resp.~$\f(v) = \f(w)$).
+Consider a probabilistic verifier $\V$, given oracle access to a $k$-coloring $\f \colon V \to [k]$, that is allowed to sample a pair $(v,w)$ of distinct vertices from $V$ (nonadaptively) and accepts (resp.~rejects) if $\f(v) \neq \f(w)$ (resp.~$\f(v) = \f(w)$).
 Observe easily that $\V$ can be emulated by a multigraph $G$ on vertex set $V$ in a sense that the acceptance (resp.~rejection) probability of $\V$ is equal to the fraction of the bichromatic (resp.~monochromatic) edges in $G$.
 Our reduction in \cref{sec:Cut-hard:crazy} from \MMtwoCutReconf to \MMkCutReconf will be described in the language of such verifiers.

 Suppose we are given an instance $(G,\f_\sss,\f_\ttt)$ of \MMtwoCutReconf.
-We shall encode a $2$-coloring of each vertex $v$ of $G$ by using a $k$-coloring of $[k]^2$, denoted by $\f \colon [k]^2 \to [k]$.
-Specifically, if $v$'s color is $1$, $\f$ is supposed to be ``horizontally striped'' and if $v$'s color is $2$, $\f$ is supposed to be ``vertically striped.''
-To verify the closeness of a $k$-coloring to be striped and the consistency between a pair of $k$-colorings, we implement the following three tests: \begin{itemize} \item \textbf{Stripe test:} Verifier $\Vstripe$ tests if a $k$-coloring of $[k]^2$ is close to a ``striped'' pattern. \item \textbf{Consistency test:} Verifier $\Vcons$ tests if a pair of $k$-coloring of $[k]^2$ exhibit the \emph{same} striped pattern (given that both are close to being striped). \item \textbf{Edge test:} Verifier $\Vedge$ calls $\Vstripe$ and $\Vcons$ probabilistically so as to test if a pair of $k$-coloring of $[k]^2$ are close to the same striped pattern. \end{itemize} Throughout this subsection, we fix $k \geq k_0 \defeq \kzero$.
+We shall encode a $2$-coloring of each vertex $v$ of $G$ by using a $k$-coloring of $[k]^2$, denoted by $\f'(v) \colon [k]^2 \to [k]$, whose motivation was described in \cref{sec:overview-Cut-hard:our}.
+Specifically, $\f'(v)$ is supposed to be ``horizontally striped'' if $v$'s color is $1$, and $\f'(v)$ is supposed to be ``vertically striped'' if $v$'s color is $2$.
+We would like to check if these $k$-colorings $(\f'(v))_{v \in V}$ are an encoding of a \emph{proper} $2$-coloring of $G$.
+For this purpose, we will implement the following three auxiliary verifiers: \begin{itemize} \item \textbf{Stripe verifier} $\Vstripe$, which checks if a $k$-coloring $\f$ of $[k]^2$ is close to a ``striped'' pattern. \item \textbf{Consistency verifier} $\Vcons$, which checks if a pair of $k$-coloring $\f, \g$ of $[k]^2$ share the \emph{same} striped pattern (given that both $\f$ and $\g$ are close to striped patterns). \item \textbf{Edge verifier} $\Vedge$, which checks if a pair of $k$-coloring $\f, \g$ of $[k]^2$ are \emph{closed to} the same striped pattern, by calling $\Vstripe$ and $\Vcons$ with a carefully designed probability. \end{itemize}